Mega Man (Archie Comics): Issues #53–55

 Returning to the usual storyline of the series, these issues lead up into an indefinite hiatus taken by the series.
 These include a story where Mega Man confronts the idea of no longer being a fighting robot due to Wily's disappearance, while Blues—Mega Man's older brother—transitions from his identity of Break Man to that of Proto Man.
 Both of these stories included buildup to the events of Mega Man 4 and set up for subsequent games, enabled by Wily's association with the X Corporation, his deception of Blues and Kalinka's kidnapping.
 However, due to the comic series going on hiatus, the story stops before the Mega Man 4 arc could start.
 The concluding issue features a time travel experiment mishap that results in Dr. Light viewing events depicted in the remaining Mega Man titles not yet adapted (4 through 10, including the handheld spin offs) plus Mega Man X, Mega Man Zero, Mega Man ZX, Mega Man ZX Advent, and Mega Man Legends timelines.

+Characters

+The comic book has had a large cast of characters, primarily originating from the video games.
+A number of original characters were created for this comic series.
+Due to the large cast, only comic-exclusive characters are included in this section.